Heavy Metal Thunder (Saxon album)

-Heavy Metal Thunder is a greatest hits album by heavy metal band Saxon, released in 2002.
+Heavy Metal Thunder is a greatest hits album by British heavy metal band Saxon, released in 2002.
 The album features eight re-recorded tracks, which first appeared on the limited edition of Killing Ground, as well as five other tracks.
 All of these tracks originally appeared on their first six albums, from their self-titled debut to Crusader.

 A limited edition bonus disc, featuring five live tracks from a 2002 show in San Antonio, Texas, as well as the music video for Killing Ground recorded during Wacken Open Air 2001.